Quick Start Guide

 Logs offer real-time information, providing valuable insights and immediate visibility into the ongoing state and activities of the system.
 It helps in identifying errors, debugging and troubleshooting, monitor performance, analyzing application usage, communications etc.

-GoFr logger allows to customize log level which provides flexibility to adjust logs based on specific needs.
+GoFr logger allows customizing log level which provides flexibility to adjust logs based on specific needs.

 Logs are generated only for events equal to or above the specified log level, by default GoFr logs at INFO level.
 Log Level can be changed by setting the environment variable LOG_LEVEL